-B = 85 - 93Above average-3 grade points per term hour.
+B = 85- 93 Above average- -3 grade points per term hour. - -

-C = 75 - 84Average-2 grade points per term hour.

-D = 70 - 74Passing-1 grade point per term hour.

-F = 69 - 0Failure-no grade points.
+- C = 75-84 Average-2 grade points per term hour. - D = 70- 74 Passing-1 grade point per term hour. - F = 69-0Failure-no grade points. - AU

-ΑU Audit-assigned when a student has enrolled in a

-course for audit purposes.
+Audit-assigned when a student has enrolled in a course for audit purposes.
 (No credit awarded).
 CF Carry Forward-awarded only for a course that is scheduled across terms such as self-paced, distance learning, or, where applicable, independent study.
 No credit or grade points are earned at the time of grading.
 The "CF" grade must be replaced by a permanent grade when the course is completed.
-After a period of 20 weeks, the "CF" will convert to an "F" grade if not

-Е Exempt-indicates a course was exempted by the

-Specific codes for the appropriate types of exemption

-•EA = Exemption-Technical Advanced Placement (TAP) High School Articulation

-•EC = Exemption-College credit over 10 years old

-•EE = Exemption-Examination

-•EL = Exemption-Life Experience

-•EM = Exemption-Military

-•EP = Exemption-Advanced Credit (AP exams, CLEP)

-A small part of the term's work remains undone.
-The student is allowed 30 school days to remove the incomplete grade; otherwise, the "I" is changed to an complete the course.

-No credit-student has made satisfactory progress in a developmental course but needs to re-enroll to
+After a period of 20 weeks, the "CF" will convert to an "F" grade if not completed. Е Exempt-indicates a course was exempted by the student.
+Specific codes for the appropriate types of exemption are: •EA = Exemption-Technical Advanced Placement (TAP) High School Articulation •EC = Exemption-College credit over 10 years old •EE = Exemption-Examination •EL = Exemption-Life Experience •EM = Exemption-Military •EP = Exemption-Advanced Credit (AP exams, CLEP) Ι A small part of the term's work remains undone.
+The student is allowed 30 school days to remove the incomplete grade; otherwise, the "I" is changed to an "F." NC No credit-student has made satisfactory progress in a developmental course but needs to re-enroll to complete the course.

-NC

 TR Transfer-awarded for allowable equivalent credits earned at other colleges or universities.
 S Satisfactory-indicates an acceptable level of performance in a Continuing Education course.
 U Unsatisfactory-denotes failure to attain an acceptable level of achievement in a Continuing Education course.
-W Withdrew-awarded under following circumstances: Student-initiated withdrawal prior to mid-term if student follows official procedure (use Change of Class Schedule form to withdraw from a class).
-Faculty-initiated withdrawal after mid-term if student is in good standing.
-WF Withdrew Failing-awarded under the following
+W Withdrew-awarded under following circumstances: • Student-initiated withdrawal prior to mid-term if student follows official procedure (use Change of Class Schedule form to withdraw from a class). • Faculty-initiated withdrawal after mid-term if student is in good standing.
+WF Withdrew Failing-awarded under the following circumstance: • Withdrawal after mid-term if student is not in good standing.

-Withdrew Failing-awarded under the following circumstance:

-Withdrawal after mid-term if student is not in good standing.